CBDa + CBD Bioavailability vs Bioequivalence

 What Is CBD Bioavailability?

-CBD comes in many different presentations, such as oils, tinctures, lotions, capsules, e-liquids, and many more.
-All of these presentations have different administration methods, and they also each come with different CBD concentration levels.
+CBD comes in many different presentations, such as oils, tinctures, lotions, capsules, salves, and many more.
+All of these presentations have different administration methods, and they also each come with different CBD + CBDa concentration levels.
 Bioavailability is the degree and rate at which the bloodstream absorbs a substance.
-It determines how much of the substance you just took will reach your system to deliver its effects.
-So, if you understand bioavailability, you will be able to measure precisely the exact amount of CBD you are consuming each time.
-CBD and other cannabinoids enter the endocannabinoid system to interact with the cannabinoid receptors in the body.
-However, the process is just not that simple.
-This is where CBD bioavailability comes in.
+It determines how much of the active ingredient in your supplement reaches your system.
+So, if you understand bioavailability, you will be able to measure the exact amount of CBD and CBDa you consume in each dose you take.
+Except…it’s a bit more complicated than that.
+And this is where CBDa and CBD bioavailability comes in.

 Pharmacokinetics and CBD Bioavailability.